quitters/Glitcher/README.md

 - **Effect Clumps**: Selections converted to rectangular regions for effect application
 - **Lifetime Management**: Each selection has configurable duration (1-300 frames)
 - **History System**: Last 10 selections stored for replay/undo

 ---

+## 🎬 Recording Features

+The application now supports video recording with the following features:

+- **Frame-Based Recording**: Instead of recording for a set duration, users can specify the exact number of frames to capture (e.g., 30 to 600 frames).
+- **Selectable Output FPS**: Users can choose the desired frames per second for the output video, with options for 15, 24, 30 (default), and 60 FPS.
+- **Canvas Stream Capture**: Utilizes the browser's `MediaRecorder` API to capture the main canvas content.
+- **UI Integration**: New controls in the panel allow easy configuration of frame count and target FPS.
+- **Filename Convention**: Downloaded videos include frame count and FPS in their filenames (e.g., `glitch_art_150frames_30fps.webm`).

+**Note**: While functional, there can be inconsistencies with output video frame rates, which may result in perceived lag in the exported video.
+This is often dependent on browser performance and system capabilities.
+Further optimization may be required for perfectly smooth exports across all environments.

+---